Best AI Visibility Platforms in 2026

 Best for: Teams on a tight budget that want monitoring data and will handle content creation separately.

 Multilingual coverage is AIclicks' differentiator.
-Brands operating in non-English markets have few AI visibility monitoring options, and AIclicks fills that gap.
-The platform is monitoring-only: no content creation, no publishing, no Reddit, no YouTube.
+Brands operating in non-English markets have few AI visibility options, and AIclicks fills that gap.
+It does generate content, but the drafts are early-stage, and there is no Reddit, no YouTube, and no continuous post-publication monitoring.

 Best for: Multilingual brands that need AI visibility tracking across international markets.

-Peec AI is the best-funded monitoring platform in this tier, with $29M in funding, a $100M+ valuation, and 1,300+ customers as of June 2026.
-It tracks 7 base AI search engines with additional engines available as add-ons.
+Peec AI is among the best-funded monitoring platforms in this tier, with roughly $29M in Series A funding as of June 2026.
+It tracks 3 of 7 available AI search engines on its self-serve tiers, with extra engines as paid add-ons and Claude reserved for Enterprise.
 Peec AI's "Actions" feature provides a task queue of recommended fixes, but the tasks are manual.
 Your team does the work.
+Its bundled brand-sentiment scoring and 100+ language coverage are genuine strengths for multinational monitoring.

 Best for: Mid-size teams that want structured recommendations from their visibility data and have the bandwidth to act on them.

-Semrush AIO extends the Semrush SEO platform with AI visibility monitoring.
-As of June 2026, it tracks 4 AI search engines and draws from a 213M+ prompt database showing what users ask AI search engines.
+Semrush's AI Visibility Toolkit (formerly Semrush AIO) extends the Semrush SEO platform with AI visibility monitoring.
+As of June 2026, it tracks roughly 6 AI search engines and draws from a 213M+ prompt database showing what users ask AI search engines.
 The prompt database is the differentiator: knowing which prompts your audience types into AI search engines helps prioritize content topics.

 Best for: Existing Semrush customers who want to add AI visibility monitoring without switching platforms.